arche-knight532/arts-inheritance-automation/README.md

     - Can probably be gotten for cheaper at Walmart or similar stores
   - Depending on how you want to hook it up, a breadboard and some short wires

- Below are the required software to run this project:
+ Below are the required software to run this project.
+All the required software is free to install/use.
   - [Tesseract](https://tesseract-ocr.github.io/tessdoc/Installation.html)
   - [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
   - [Python 3](https://www.python.org/downloads/) (any version of python 3 will work, I used 3.11.1)